jakubfabijan/DoubleAltGr/README.md

 # DoubleAltGr
-Wanna use Left Alt just like right one?

 - Do you type a lot of diarctics (letters with accents) in your language?
 - Are you tired of using just Right Alt to do it?